wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.6.19 =
+* Consolidated common ignore patterns into .gitignore
+* Simplified AI IDE configuration files to only include tool-specific patterns
+* Improved organization of ignore patterns for better maintainability
+* Added more file types to .gitignore for comprehensive coverage

 = 1.6.18 =
 * Optimized AI IDE configuration files to only include patterns not in .gitignore